greatscottgadgets/hackrf/hardware/jellybean/sgpio_if/README.md

 * Xilinx WebPACK 13.4 for Windows or Linux.

-* BSDL model files for Xilinx CoolRunner-II XC264A, available at xilinx.com, in the "Device Models" Support Resources section of the CoolRunner-II Product Support & Documentation page.
-Only one file from the BSDL package is required, and the "program" script below expects it to be at the relative path "bsdl/xc2c/xc2c64.bsd".

 To program the SVF file into the CPLD:

 * Dangerous Prototypes Bus Blaster v2: